Pittsburgh DSA Bylaws

 Section 1.
 Composition.

-The Coordinating Committee shall consist of a Secretary, Communications Coordinator, Membership Coordinator, Treasurer, and four (4) at-large members to be elected by the general body to assist in the administration of the organization between General Meetings.
+The Coordinating Committee shall consist of a Secretary, Communications Coordinator, two (2) Membership Coordinators, Technology Coordinator, Treasurer, and three (3) at-large members to be elected by the general body to assist in the administration of the organization between General Meetings.
 The terms of at-large Coordinating Committee Member shall run one year, from October 1st to September 30th, or until their successors are elected.
-The Coordinating Committee shall not be composed of solely of those who identify as cisgender men.
+No more than four (4) of the Coordinating Committee members may identify as cisgender men.

 Section 2.
 Duties.